digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/ethereum.rst

 * An Ethereum testnet, using four Besu nodes with the QBFT consensus protocol.
   This is the same for the simple and advanced scenario.
 * An instance of Canton.
-This includes two participants and a synchronizer with one Ethereum sequencer for the simple scenario and two Ethereum sequencers for the advanced scenario.
+This includes two participants and a sync domain with one Ethereum sequencer for the simple scenario and two Ethereum sequencers for the advanced scenario.
   The respective Canton configurations are in ``canton-conf/simple`` and ``canton-conf/advanced``.

 The environment variable ``CANTON_VERSION`` is used to select the version of